Sydney Meditation Teacher

 I asked myself over and over again – what can I do to keep my mind in working order?

-Having discovered yoga at the age of 21 at university, around a decade ago I was introduced to mindfulness meditation.
+Having discovered yoga at the age of 21 at university, I was introduced to mindfulness meditation around twelve years ago.
 It was a beautiful revelation.
 The idea that I didn’t have to be so caught up in my thoughts, that I could practice choosing to step outside the relentless chatter of my mind by embracing the present moment was wonderful news!